 The CISR program is continuously reviewed, updated, and expanded to fit your professional needs.

-you’ll benefit from attending CISR courses which set the standard for training in technical expertise, productivity, responsibilities, and client relationships.
+You’ll benefit from attending CISR courses which set the standard for training in technical expertise, productivity, responsibilities, and client relationships.
 Earning the CISR designation is tangible proof of your commitment to a superior level of customer service—for your clients, as well as for your organization.

 CISR courses